Is religion passing by?

 The development of the human species continued (continues).
 The ability to think, to reflect increased.
 A so called 'axial' period started wherein thinkers as Confucius and Tao, Lao-tse, Buddha, Zarathustra, the Greek philosophers and the writers/prophets of the Old Testament.
 Later joined Jesus and Mohammed.
 All of them contemplated about god, nature and human.
 They discussed, they studied.

 Gods were joined to only one.
 Jewish religion (in the name of Moses) preached equality of people in front of the only true god.
 A king should not think that he could be more than a citizen.
 Weren't they all made by the same god?
 Opposite to cruelty and arbitrariness Moses pointed the eye for eye and tooth for tooth principle.
 No disproportional revenge please or bloody animosity.
 But respect for your fellow human and his property.
-Maybe monotheism contributed to the development of morals, of human moral behaviour, and maybe disappeared for that reason polytheism.
-Was that the way to create a universal morality in a world with every time more people?

 Between 700 and 600 bC there were no god-kings anymore in Greece.
 A kind of democracy appeared.
 The people acquired some power.
 Around year 0 the Roman emperors were no longer gods.
 Maybe they could still enter a divine kingdom after death.
 The religious conscience of people changed.
 Jesus preached neighbour love.
 No longer eye for eye, but turn your other cheek when one was hit.
 Human rights (including the rights of women) were put against the arbitrary of the mighty.